 One service a care manager should not provide is supervision of “under the table” caregivers, as this would make the care manager jointly liable with the client for wage and hour, tax and other employment requirements.
 However, a care manager can collaborate with caregivers legally hired and paid through a full-service agency, such as At Home Nursing Care.

-At Home Nursing Care providers care management through our nurse care managers and also our Care Manager, Certified staff.
+At Home Nursing Care providers care managers in San Diego and Los Angeles, Culver City, Marina Del Rey and Santa Monica through our nurse care managers and also our Care Manager, Certified staff.